 Nick is modelling the Oahu Sugar Company in 1:20.3 using Llagos Creek track.
 In October 2014 he had two modules largely complete (track and ground cover), had 80 percent of his benchwork complete and was building the first light box (shadow box) for the two modules.
-He anticipates having a fully operational railroad for a NMRA Regional Open House (see below).
+By 2017 he had a fully operational railroad for a NMRA Regional Open House (see below).
 He's also had several articles published about his modelling in Narrow Gauge Downunder and NMRA publications.
 His online blog (offsite) describes some of his work, see the 2019 entries for some of his research photos, etc.

 Module plan (updated version in Convention presentation below); brief Oahu Sugar history and chronology; US Military records for WWII activities; November 2017 NMRA regional mini-Convention presentation (from ppt); November 2017 design and development handout; and earlier (August 2017) update.

 Steve builds 7/8" scale models, including both Javanese and Queensland (Bundaberg) style wholestick trucks.
 Further details in a January 2013 Narrow Gauge Downunder article on Javanese cane railways.